pavitrapandey/Study-Forger/README.md

-# 📚 Study Forge – Smart Study Scheduler
+# 📚 Study Forger – Smart Study Scheduler

-**Study Forge** is a smart, modular study management system that helps students organize subjects, track topics, and master revision using the **SM-2 Spaced Repetition Algorithm**.
+**Study-Forger** is a smart, modular study management system that helps students organize subjects, track topics, and master revision using the **SM-2 Spaced Repetition Algorithm**.
 Designed to be practical, scalable, and focused on results — not clutter.

 ---